 - Click on the Record button to start recording.
 You should preferably minimize the VLC window so that it doesn’t show up in your screencast.

-Before you get all excited about this VLC feature, here are some pretty serious limitations you should keep in mind.
+There are some limitations with this feature you should keep in mind.

 - There is no way to use your voice in your screencast.
 You’ll have to record your voice separately and stream that audio file along with the desktop recording.
 Clicking on the recording button will then save the audio along with the screencast.